-- Operators and supervisors have all been provided training on how to protect themselves from the virus in the last two weeks.
+- Operators and supervisors have all been provided training on how to protect themselves from the virus.
 The training was mandatory.

 - New and updated memos from the CDC continue to be posted on how everyone can protect themselves.
 These memos and updates will be posted at MVRTA transit centers, Buckley, McGovern, Washington Sq.
 Haverhill and Amesbury.